TBS-EACPD/infobase/email_backend/README.md

 ## Spam mitigation
 In deploy_scripts/prod_deploy_email_backend_function.sh, sets a max-instance of 1 (see Google Cloud docs on max-instances, it's in beta and has caveats).
 One Google Cloud Function is sufficient for our current needs, makes it easier for the backend to have a memory of who's recently sent email through it, and in the worst case acts as a capacity-based throttle on any attempt to seriously spam us.
-Additionally, before sending a valid email out, /submit_email checks wether the client IP has already sent three emails within the last minute.
-If an IP has sent more than three emails in the last minute, it get's put "in timeout" and can't send further email for a minute.
-For the remaining lifetime of the Google Cloud Function instance, this IP is limited to one email a minute.
+Additionally, before sending a valid email out, /submit_email checks wether the client has already sent three emails within the last minute.
+If a client has sent more than three emails in the last minute, it gets put "in timeout" and can't send further email for a minute.
+For the remaining lifetime of the Google Cloud Function instance, this client is limited to one email a minute.

+Clients are identified by IP and, if it exists in the completed template, a special template field with key `"client_id"`.

 If you want clients to be able to send more frequent emails, adjust `TIMEOUT_WINDOW` or `REQUESTS_IN_WINDOW_BEFORE_TIMEOUT` in `src/throttle_requests_by_ip.js`.
 If you receive sustained spikes in requests and require more than 1 instance of the GCF then adjust/remove `--max-instances` in the deploy script.
-Note that setting a hire number of max-instances compromises the abbility to throttle by IP as the memory of who made what requests is transient and specific to each GCF.
+Note that setting a hire number of max-instances compromises the ability to throttle by IP as the memory of who made what requests is transient and specific to each GCF.